Antique Early 19th Century South Indian Hand Painted Wooden Box Depicting Hindu Samudra Manthan

 About the product

-Antique Early 19th-Century South Indian Wooden Box
+Antique Early 19th-Century South Indian Wooden Storage Box

-Hand-Painted with Hindu Samudra Manthan Mythology | Heritage Storage Chest | Rare Collectible Trunk
+Hand-Painted with Hindu Samudra Manthan Mythology | Heritage Collectible Trunk

-A Story Told in Paint and Wood
+A Sacred Story in Wood and Paint

 Key Features

-• Authentic early 1800s origin from South India
+• Origin: South India

 Dimensions